lukso-network/docs/docs/standards/generic-standards/01-lsp2-json-schema.md

 The storage of a smart contract consists of multiple **storage slots**.
 These slots are referenced by a **slot number** (as an **integer**) starting from slot 0.
 Each piece of data (= contract state) in a smart contract is stored as raw **bytes** under a specific storage slot.

 > In summary, smart contracts understand only two languages: bytes and uint256.

-Take the following key-value pair, for instance.
+> Take the following key-value pair, for instance.
 It is not easy to infer the meaning of these keys by reading them as **bytes**.

 ```
 (key)                                                              => (value)
 0xdeba1e292f8ba88238e10ab3c7f88bd4be4fac56cad5194b6ecceaf653468af1 => 0x4d7920546f6b656e20322e30
 ```

-Using **slots numbers** and **raw bytes** makes the contract storage very hard to work with.
+Using **slot numbers** and **raw bytes** makes the contract storage very hard to handle.
 [ERC725Y](../universal-profile/01-lsp0-erc725account.md#erc725y---generic-key-value-store) solves part of the problem through a more flexible storage layout, where data is addressed via `bytes32` keys.
 However, with such low-level languages, it is difficult for humans to understand the data in the storage.

 The main problem around smart contract storage also arises when data is stored differently, depending on individual use cases and application needs.
-No standard schema exist to define "what the data stored under a specific key represents".
+No standard schema defines "what the data stored under a specific key represents."

 These two issues make it very hard for smart contracts to interact with each other and for external services to interact with contracts' storage.